TULiberalArts/Criminal-Justice/pages/student-life.md

 description: >-
 published: true
 ---
+As a criminal justice degree student, you’ll learn the skills and knowledge needed to administer justice and affect change in the system—but you have to leave the classroom to make either happen.
+Temple University criminal justice students have access to exciting [internships](#internships), [study abroad](#study-abroad-program) opportunities and [other programs](#proranger-philadelphia) that get them out into the world and exposed to real-world aspects of the criminal justice system.
+And students who need help financing their education can apply to a number of [scholarship and financial aid awards](#awards-and-scholarships).

 ## Internships
 As a Criminal Justice major, you can choose from numerous internship opportunities in the five county areas.
 We have an extensive list of sites from which to choose or you can suggest a site of special interest to you.
 Most sites are accepted if they give you the opportunity to come in contact with the criminal justice system or have an anti-violence component.
 You will do a certain number of hours of work per week at your site.
 It is an intensive experience of hands on education.
 You can view the following [pdf](https://liberalarts.temple.edu/sites/liberalarts/files/Criminal%20Justice%20Undergraduate%20Internships.pdf) to learn more about requirements, courses, placement and contacts.